 Transport & Food in Tajikistan

 Our hosts in Tajikistan had a car which we used to visit different places.
 I saw local buses running on the streets of Tajikistan and a single journey would cost less than a dollar.
 I also saw taxis in the city which were like $3 for a 5KM ride.
-City to city transport in Tajikistan is shared taxis, there are no buses which we see in other countries.
+City to city transport in Tajikistan has shared taxis, there are no buses which we see in other countries.

 When I was going from Dushanbe to Samarkand in Uzbekistan, I used a shared taxi.
 I also used a shared taxi when I came back from Tashkent to Dushanbe.
 This is a transport system in the entire Central Asian region including Afghanistan. you have to just find a shared taxi and sit in there and start the journey.